postsharp/postsharp-emails/metalama-email-course/15-vsx.md

 # Have You Installed Visual Tools for Metalama?

 If you are using Visual Studio 2022 (any edition), ensure that you have installed the [Visual Tools for Metalama and PostSharp](https://www.postsharp.net/links/download-unified-vsx).
-Although not a prerequisite for using Metalama, it significantly simplifies the process by offering several useful features in the IDE.
+While not a prerequisite for using Metalama, this tool significantly simplifies the process by offering several useful features in the IDE.

 ## Metalama Diff

-Primarily, it allows you to visualize how Metalama will impact your code.
+Primarily, this tool allows you to visualize the impact of Metalama on your code.

 ![](images/vsx2.gif)